-If you haven’t yet, now is definitely the time!
-Check out our list of ways to enjoy Memphis’s outdoor spaces, and let us know your favorite in the comments.
+Check out our list of ways to enjoy Memphis’s outdoor spaces, and let us know your favorites in the comments.

 - Ghost River Rentals (Moscow, TN)- It’s about an hour drive from Midtown or Downtown Memphis, but man is it cool.
 Once you’ve ‘yakked or canoed the Ghost River section, you’ll REALLY understand the meaning behind the OG Ghost River branding.

 - You can also take quick day trips to Spring River in Hardy, Arkansas, and the Buffalo River in Waynesboro, TN.
 Either spot is a very doable day trip from the M!

 - Shelby Farms Park Disc Golf Course – This course has 18 holes and many of them are pretty long distances compared to your average course.